manankshastri/2D-Feature-Tracking/README.md

 <img src="images/keypoints.png" width="820" height="248" />

-This project focusses on building the feature tracking part and test various detector / descriptor combinations to see which ones perform best.
+This project focusses on building the feature tracking part and test various detector/descriptor combinations to see which ones perform best.
 It consists of four parts:

-* First, we will focus on loading images, setting up data structures and putting everything into a ring buffer to optimize memory load.
+* First, we will focus on loading images, setting up data structures, and putting everything into a ring buffer to optimize memory load.
-* Then, we will integrate several keypoint detectors - SHI-TOMASI, HARRIS, FAST, BRISK, ORB, AKAZE and SIFT and compare them with regard to number of keypoints and speed.
+* Then, we will integrate several keypoint detectors - SHI-TOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT and compare them concerning the number of keypoints and speed.
 * In the next part, we will then focus on descriptor extraction and matching using brute force and also the FLANN approach.
-* In the last part, once the code framework is complete, we will test the various algorithms in different combinations and compare them with regard to some performance measures.
+* In the last part, once the code framework is complete, we will test the various algorithms in different combinations and compare them about some performance measures.

 ## Dependencies for Running Locally
 * cmake >= 2.8